jonas8217/-Osu-/README.md

 # osu! clicker
-But it's a clicker game
+osu! but it's a clicker game